suchipi/chai-jest-snapshot/README.md

 chai.use(chaiJestSnapshot);
 ```

-### Framework-agnostic Configuration Mode (Recommended for Non-Mocha Users)
+### Framework-agnostic Configuration Mode (Recommended for Non-Mocha/Jest Users)

-If you are not using mocha as your test runner, it is recommended to use chai-jest-snapshot in "framework-agnostic configuration mode".
+If you are using neither mocha nor Jest as your test runner, it is recommended to use chai-jest-snapshot in "framework-agnostic configuration mode".

 In your test setup file:
 ```js